This topic describes how to create an external table by using SQL statements.

 LOCATION = '[file://] local_file_path'Notice

-When you use the local location format, you must set the system variable
+In a scenario that uses the local path format, you must set the system variable

-secure_file_privto specify an accessible path.
-For more information, see secure_file_priv.Remote location format:
+secure_file_privto specify the path that can be accessed.
+For more information, see secure_file_priv.Remote path:

-$ACCESS_ID,$ACCESS_KEY, and$HOSTare required for accessing Alibaba Cloud Object Storage Service (OSS) or Tencent Cloud Object Storage (COS).
-These sensitive access information is encrypted and stored in the system table of the database.
+$ACCESS_ID,$ACCESS_KEY, and$HOSTparameters for accessing Alibaba Cloud OSS or Tencent Cloud COS.
+The sensitive access information is encrypted and stored in the system tables of the database.

 Define FORMAT

-The FORMAT option specifies the format of an external file.
-The option contains the following parameters:
+The FORMAT option specifies the format of external files.
+The following parameters are supported:

 (Optional) Define PATTERN

 The PATTERN option specifies a regular pattern string for filtering files in the LOCATION directory.
-For each file in the LOCATION directory, if the file path matches the pattern string, the external table accesses the file.
+For each file path in the LOCATION directory, if the path matches the pattern string, the external table accesses the file.
 Otherwise, the external table skips the file.
-If this parameter is not specified, all files in the LOCATION directory are accessible by default.
-The external table stores the list of the files that match PATTERN in the system table of the database.
-During the scan, the external table accesses external files based on this list.
+If this parameter is not specified, the external table accesses all files in the LOCATION directory by default.
+The external table stores the list of files that match the PATTERN in the specified LOCATION path in a database system table.
+During a scan, the external table accesses external files based on this list.
 The file list can be updated automatically or manually.

 Examples